Atlantox/VNTA/readme.md

 Being english or spanish speaker, I hope that VNTA helps you so much!

-1.1 Version notes:
+1.2 Version notes:
-* Fixed an error that prevent to save a excel file until you close the .exe, the excel file is opened for getting the rows and after it is closed
+* Fixed a bug with Lite mode that do not resets the total combinations count